 Some of Kauai’s best snorkeling spots, such as Tunnels Beach, can be more difficult during the winter months due to rough water.

-Check out the 7 best hikes on Kauai for more epic Kauai hikes.
+You can also check out the 7 best hikes on Kauai for more epic Kauai hikes.

 If you like breweries, wineries, and distilleries, you can find them all on Maui.
 Kauai also has a rum distillery and a brewery.
 There isn’t a clear winner for activities on Maui vs. Kauai.
 If hiking is #1 on your to-do list, Kauai might be right for you.
 If snorkeling is your #1 priority, you can’t go wrong on Maui.